Mário Jardel: Brazil

-FC Porto
+Porto

-In 1996, Jardel was linked to several teams, and after failing to transfer to Benfica and Rangers (due to the strict British rules involving non-EU players), he signed with Portuguese side Porto, where with help from players such as Zlatko Zahovič, Sérgio Conceição and Ljubinko Drulović, he was the top goalscorer in Europe for three years (1998–99, 1999–00, 2001–02), with a goal average of slightly over one goal per match (130 goals in 125 matches for an average of 1.04 per match).
+In 1996, Jardel was linked to several teams, and after failing to transfer to Benfica and Rangers (due to the strict British rules involving non-EU players), he signed with Portuguese side Porto, where with help from players such as Zlatko Zahovič, Sérgio Conceição and Ljubinko Drulović, he was the top goalscorer in Europe for three years (1998–99, 1999–00, 2001–02), with a goal average of slightly over one goal per match (129 goals in 125 matches for an average of 1.03 per match).
 Although he was top scorer three times, due to the use of coefficients based on each European league's standards, he only won twice, the 1998–99 and 2001–02 European Golden Boots.
 He lost out to Kevin Phillips in 1999–2000 despite Phillips having scored six fewer goals than Jardel.

 In a 2014 interview, Jardel revealed that, during his spell at Porto, he consumed cocaine with the knowledge of both the club's doctor and physiotherapist.

-Galatasaray SK
+Galatasaray

-Before the 2000–01 season, Jardel was sold to Turkish club Galatasaray, winners of the 1999–2000 UEFA Cup as the club activated his release clause of US$16 million.
+Mário Jardel joined Galatasaray S.K. in July 2000 from FC Porto for a reported fee of €17 million, brought in to replace legendary striker Hakan Şükür, who had transferred to Inter Milan that same summer.
+Expectations were high, and Jardel quickly lived up to them with a prolific scoring record during his lone season at the club.
+He made his official debut for Galatasaray on 19 August 2000, in a Süper Lig home match against Erzurumspor.
+Jardel delivered a stunning performance, scoring five goals in a 7–0 victory.
+Just six days later, on 25 August 2000, he starred in the 2000 UEFA Super Cup against Real Madrid, scoring twice—including the golden goal in extra time—to lead Galatasaray to a historic 2–1 victory and the club’s first UEFA Super Cup title.

-Scoring five goals in his debut match in the Süper Lig suggested Jardel would adapt well to his new club, but towards the end of the season, injuries and growing personal problems hinted he was soon going to leave Turkey.
-Regardless, he was part of the Galatasaray squad that won the 2000 UEFA Super Cup, himself scoring twice with a golden goal to beat Real Madrid 2–1 in the Super Cup match, and reached the quarter-finals of the 2000–01 UEFA Champions League, with Jardel scoring six goals in the competition and helped in victories against teams such as Rangers, Deportivo de La Coruña, Monaco, Paris Saint-Germain, Milan and Real Madrid.
-He ended the season with 34 goals.
+Over the course of the 2000–01 season, Jardel scored 34 goals in 43 appearances across all competitions.
+In the Süper Lig, he netted 22 goals in 24 matches, finishing as one of the league’s top scorers and helping Galatasaray secure a second-place finish.
+Jardel also impressed in European competition.
+He scored 11 goals in 17 appearances during Galatasaray’s UEFA Champions League campaign, including a key goal in the 3–2 comeback win against Real Madrid in the quarter-final first leg on 3 April 2001.
+Despite his success, Jardel left the club after just one season, transferring to Portuguese club Sporting CP in July 2001, where he continued his prolific scoring career in Portugal.